March 17, July 17, November 16

 So too, the reader attends to the words they are reading.
 The reader is a voice for the words; they do not give an opinion while they read, implicitly or explicitly.
 The reader is not in the spotlight, despite the task.
 The words read are the object of attention.
 While vanity may say otherwise, any impression being made is to be done by the words themselves.
 A good reader stays out of the way of the words they read.

 This kind of reading is a practice in going beyond the ego.
 A heathy ego connects with others in non-obtrusive ways; it does not point a finger towards itself.
 Perhaps though, while reading, there is a craving, however hidden, for attention, to be noticed and complimented.
-However, this reading, like reading at church or reading for our children, is a loving service rather than the satisfaction of desire.
+This reading, however, like reading at church or reading for our children, is a loving service rather than the satisfaction of desire.
 Here is another way to experience the dynamics of the ego in the everyday (without thinking about it).
-In this way, going ‘against the grain’ of the ego, we continue to practice other-centredness.

 While at table are we mindful of the needs of others?
 After using the salt, for example, do we place it in the middle of the table for others to see and use or just place it down immediately in front of our plate?
 Little things like this show where attention is.
 The table, then, is also a place to practice a very practical other-centredness.